jundalisay/sp/content/en/material/fallacies/arrow-of-time.md

 **The arrow of time problem actually begins when mathematicians think about it.** This action confounds *physical* changes as physical time with *mental* time.

 This then leads to the notion of 'emergent time'.
 This is the exact sign that physical time and mental time have been mixed up by some mathematician or physicist who has nothing better to do.

+{{< q a="David Hume" c="Treatise of Human Nature, Book 1 Part 2 Section 5" >}}
+If thinking of space gives us the idea of a vacuum, then we must also get the idea of time by thinking of instances, since we think of time most commonly.
+{{< /q >}}

 The confusion is seen in the **quantum eraser experiment** where entangled particles are thought to change the past observations.
 But later this was clarified to be a false interpretation only -- the experimenters were claiming retrocausality when what really happened was merely the randomness from interference and non-interference.